Action (2019 film): Critical response

 Action received mixed reviews from critics.

 The Times of India gave 2.5/5 stars and wrote "A handful of action set pieces, set in exotic locales, strung together by a semblance of a plot."
 Sreedhar Pillai for Firstpost gave 2/5 stars and wrote "If only the film had a script with some logic and was a bit racier, it could have been a time pass entertainer".
 Sify gave 2/5 stars and said, "Action is a below-average action thriller from Sundar C- Vishal combo."

 Baradwaj Rangan wrote for Film Companion, "Like any self-respecting popcorn entertainer, there are OTT moments aplenty.
 Killer mehndi cones?
 Bring ’em on, but there’s always a little surprise around the corner."
 Anjana Shekhar of The News Minute wrote "The film jumps, rolls and air flips from one chase-action sequence to another of which just a couple of them are memorable."
 S. Srivatsan of The Hindu wrote "Sundar C wants his film to retain the international-ness of the Mission Impossible series, but its tone-deaf attitude doesn’t even cross the Mayavaram border."

 Box office

 Action grossed ₹7.7 crore in Tamil Nadu, ₹4 crore in Andhra Pradesh and Telangana, and $82 thousand (₹57 lakh (Note: Calculated using an approximate average exchange rate of 70 INR per USD in 2019)) from overseas during its theatrical run.

-Controversy

-The Madras High Court directed Vishal to compensate Trident Arts for the financial losses incurred from Action.
+Subsequently, the Madras High Court directed Vishal to compensate Trident Arts for the financial losses incurred from Action.
 Vishal had committed to covering any shortfall if the film did not earn ₹20 crore, but it grossed less than ₹12 crore.
 Despite agreeing to make another film, Chakra, as compensation, Vishal produced it under his own banner.
 The court allowed Chakra to release on streaming and ordered Vishal to provide a guarantee of ₹8.29 crore for the losses.